scalar-labs/scalardb/docs/schema-loader.md

 ### Repair namespaces and tables

 You can repair namespaces and tables by using the properties file.
-Namespaces and tables can be in an unknown state such as namespace or table exists in the underlying storage but not their ScalarDB metadata or vice versa.
-This command will recreate the namespaces, the tables, the secondary indexes and their metadata if necessary.
+The reason for repairing namespaces and tables is because they can be in an unknown state, such as a namespace or table exists in the underlying storage but not its ScalarDB metadata or vice versa.
+Repairing the namespaces, the tables, the secondary indexes, and their metadata requires re-creating them if necessary.
 To repair them, run the following command, replacing the contents in the angle brackets as described:

 ```console
 $ java -jar scalardb-schema-loader-<VERSION>.jar --config <PATH_TO_SCALARDB_PROPERTIES_FILE> -f <PATH_TO_SCHEMA_FILE> [--coordinator] --repair-all